Insurance Fraud Defense in Tampa, FL

 Definition of Insurance Fraud Terms in Florida

-Insurance fraud is typically defined as any action a person takes with the intention to fraudulently obtain payment from an insurance company or insurer.
+Insurance fraud is typically defined as any action a person takes to obtain payment from an insurance company or insurer fraudulently.

 - unauthorized insurance entity fraud;